shaikh-kashif07/ScrapBid/README.md

 Project Info

-This is my personal project developed and maintained by Pratik Thongire.
+This is my personal project developed and maintained by Kashif Shaikh and Pratik Thongire

 How can I edit this code?